Ms Parrot: Stolen on the Outback Express

 To view the individual chapters of the above video, you can either click the 'PLAYLIST' menu item in the above YouTube video and select the chapter from there, or, you can click one of the pictures below and view the individual video on YouTube.

 English has active and passive voices.
 The active voice tells you what the subject of a sentence does.
-The passive voice tells you what is done to the subject.
+The passive voice creates a new subject.
 The active voice is more common than the passive.
 Using the passive voice changes the focus of your sentence.
 You can use a passive when you want to emphasise the action itself, when the reader does not need to know who did an action, or when you do not want to emphasise who did an action (as long as you leave out the word by and the name, e.g. by Ching).

 Only transitive verbs (verbs which take a direct object) can be made passive.
 (Examples of transitive verbs are break, buy, make.)
 Intransitive verbs do not take an object and cannot be made passive.
 (Examples of intransitive verbs are cry, laugh, go.)